ytmytm/msteams-deck/README.md

 # Installation

 1. Download and install autohotkey from <https://www.autohotkey.com/>.
-2. Download **msteams-deck.ahk** file from this repository
+2. Download this repository as a ZIP archive and extract somewhere
-3. Double click on it to make the script active
+3. Double click on on the **msteams-deck.ahk** file to make the script active.
+A green Autohotkey icon will appear in the system tray.

 # How it works?